izivkov/universalapp/README.md

 There is always a balance between flexibility and ease of use.
 This app is geared toward simplicity, and therefore we have applied some constraints:

-- There is a specific structure: One or more tabs, Buttons on the Home Tab, Secondary Screen invoked by pressing the buttons.
+- There is a specific structure: This ia a "tabbed" app with one or more Tabs.
+The Home screen contain Buttons which bring up Seconday screens.
 - The data is read-only.
 This means we cannot update the Google Sheets from the app.
 This was done to simplify end-user permissions.

 ### Environment